bulicekj/haystack-shopping-example/README.md

 $ npm run start              # start server in dev mode
 ```

 Once start is successful you can visit [http://localhost:3000/](http://localhost:3000/) to view the UI.
 Bear in mind, traces will not be dispatched to the agent unless it is deployed as part of haystack-docker.

+One can change dispatcher type on the tracer.js file in both server folders to `file` to write spans locally, see [this example](https://github.com/ExpediaDotCom/haystack-client-node/blob/master/examples/index.js#L44) for a more detailed example.